markeel/gdterm/addons/gdterm/README.md

 * Works fine with typical command line tools: vi, top, tail

 The following are its current limitations
-* Only provided for Linux (Windows and Mac in the future)
+* Only provided for Linux and Windows (Mac in the future)

 ## Getting Started